In this tutorial, you will create an Agent and run it within a Network using AgentKit.

 Create an agent

 To start, we’ll create our first “Agent.”
-An “Agent” is an entity that has a specific role to answer questions or perform tasks (See “tools” further below).
+An Agent is an entity that has a specific role to answer questions or perform tasks (see “tools” below).

-To start, let’s create a new file, index.ts.
-Using the createAgent constructor, give your agent a name, a description and it’s initial system prompt.
-The name and description properties are used to allow the LLM to determine which Agent to call.
+Let’s create a new file, index.ts.
+Using the createAgent constructor, give your agent a name, a description, and its initial system prompt.
+The name and description properties are used to help the LLM determine which Agent to call.

 You’ll also specify which model you want the agent to use.
 Here we’ll use Anthropic’s Claude 3.5 Haiku model.
 (Model reference)

-Your agent can be whatever you want, but in this quick start, we’ll create a Postgres database administrator agent:
+Your agent can be whatever you want, but in this quick start, we’ll create a PostgreSQL database administrator agent:

 index.ts